What Am I Even Talking About?

 Erwin Schrodinger himself (the man who essentially gave us the first law of quantum mechanics) thought the Copenhagen interpretation made no sense.
 And that’s saying something because Schrodinger was known for his spiritual beliefs and interest in Eastern religious philosophy.

 His famous “cat” thought-experiment is actually a powerful disproof of the Copenhagen interpretation because the idea of a particle existing in many states and then suddenly not, is ludicrous.

-Einstein and deBroglie (who also won Nobel prizes for their work on quantum mechanics) favoured an interpretation which talked about hidden properties that couldn’t be detected by us.
-They basically thought the Toy Story version was correct - the reason particles end up in impossible places isn't because they're everywhere simultaneously, but because they had characteristics we didn't know about, and could never know about.
+Einstein and deBroglie (who also won Nobel prizes for their work on quantum mechanics) favoured an interpretation which talked about hidden properties that couldn’t be detected.
+They basically thought the Toy Story version was correct - particles end up in impossible places isn't because they're everywhere simultaneously, but because they had characteristics we didn't know about.
 In other words, the very opposite of the Copenhagen interpretation – that human consciousness could never play a part in what the particle does because we can never observe the whole system.

 Then there is the most famous alternative to Copenhagen; Hugh Everett’s Many Worlds interpretation.
 In that, rather than having the wavefunction collapse into one specific eigenstate, eigenstates separate from each other and become associated with different versions of the same observer i.e. the wavefunction never collapses it just decoheres, describing different versions of the system.

 Nobody knows which of the many interpretations is correct.
 Granted, many physicists adopt the Copenhagen, and a few consider von Neumann’s take to be relevant.
 But when you have competing explanations you don’t just pick the one you like most, you reserve judgement.